madeindra/codeigniter-microservice/README.md

 ![Diagram](https://raw.githubusercontent.com/madecanggih/tdd-microservice-poc/master/Diagram.png)

+- API Gateway on the diagram is not included in this repository, but it's not necessary for this repository to work

 - Each outlined rectangle is a separate Docker Container.

 - Service is written in PHP, but it can be changed as RabbitMQ is Language-Agnostic.